c4spar/deno-cliffy/table/README.md

 #### .chars(chars)

 Override default border characters.
-Doesn't ovrride child settings.
+Doesn't override row and cell settings.
+To change the default border characters globally you can use the static `Table.chars(chars)` method.

 | Argument | Type | Required | Description |
 | ----- | :--: | :--: | ----------- |